nih-cfde/organization/infrastructure/OnboardingWorkflow.md

   If 'GitHub Invite Sent?' is unchecked:
   - Copy their GitID from column L
-  - Note their Title/Position from column M and affiliation from column L
+  - Note their Title/Position from column N and affiliation from column M
   - Go to https://github.com/orgs/nih-cfde/people
   - Click `Invite Member`
   - Paste thier GitHubID into the box (without an `@` in front)